 All of the severely unaffordable major markets have experienced substantial housing affordability losses since the beginning of the housing bubble.
 With the substantial decline in demand that followed the housing bust, it would be expected that housing affordability would have been restored to former levels in these markets.
 Yet, the housing affordability measure (Median Multiple) remains far above pre-real estate bubble levels.
+It is likely that housing affordability losses will continue, unless there is significant liberalization of land use regulations.

 House prices are approximately 75 percent higher relative to incomes than they were in the pre-bubble year of 1995 (Figure 10).